tunnckoCore/opensource/packages/glob-cache/README.md

 where using `glob-cache` we are trying to speed up ESLint a bit, by putting `eslint.executeOnFiles` or `eslint.executeOnText` inside a worker.
 The thing is that it doesn't help much, because ESLint is just slow - for the same reason even the `jest-runner-eslint` doesn't help much with performance.
-I'm not saying that just to hate.
+The complexity in ESLint is O(n) - the more configs and plugins you have in your config, the more slow it will run even on a single file - it's inevitable and a huge problem.
+I'm not saying all that just to hate.
 It's just because of the synchornous design of ESLint and the way it works.
 A big pain point is not only that it exposes & uses only sync methods, but also the architecture of resolving huge amount of configs and plugins.
 That may change if [RFC#9](https://github.com/eslint/rfcs/pull/9)